rpandey1234/AlgorithmHelper/_posts/2017-02-12-concurrency.md

 main would then take 300 seconds to run serially but still 3 seconds concurrently.

 (Note: The instructions don't necessarily happen instantly as suggested above, but can rather be in very quick succession.
-But in affect, the program can feel as if instructions are executed simultaneously).
+But in effect, the program can feel as if instructions are executed simultaneously).

 ### Difficulties with Concurrency